 Course Description

-As the introductory practice course in the Department of Children, Youth, and Families, this course will introduce students to understanding development of the child within the family and the role that the larger social environment has on that development.
+As the introductory specialized practice course in the Department of Children, Youth, and Families, this course will introduce students to understanding development of the child within the family and the role that the larger social environment has on that development.
 This will be done by highlighting current research that informs these theories.
 It will highlight risk and protective factors and common problems that can occur during each stage.
 It will present ways to engage with children and families in a developmentally appropriate manner through use of evidence supported interventions at the micro, macro, and mezzo levels.

 Course Objectives